pilegard/psychmethods/docs/02-getting-started.md

 ### Quantitative or Qualitative? {-}

-Neither one is inherently better than the other.
-A useful way to think about them is as tools for solving problems and questions.
-If you are interested in a specific question, which tool will allow you to sufficiently answer it?
-In some cases it might be a qualitative method and in other cases it might be a quantitative method.
-Each has its pros and cons.
-For example, qualitative methods can lack objectivity, can be unreliable, lack validity, and may not generalize to a population.
-On the other hand, quantitative methods are very narrow in scope and can overlook the richness of human behavior by focusing on a few variables at a time.
-Whether you choose to use a qualitative or quantitative method, often researchers will use both in their studies into what has come to be called [mixed-methods research] [@todd2004mixing].
-One approach to combining quantitative and qualitative research is to use qualitative research for hypothesis generation and quantitative research for hypothesis testing.
-Again, while a qualitative study might suggest that families who experience an unexpected suicide have more difficulty resolving the question of why, a well-designed quantitative study could test a hypothesis by measuring these specific variables for a large sample.
-A second approach to combining quantitative and qualitative research is referred to as [triangulation].
-The idea is to use both quantitative and qualitative methods simultaneously to study the same general questions and to compare the results.
-If the results of the quantitative and qualitative methods converge on the same general conclusion, they reinforce and enrich each other.
-If the results diverge, then they suggest an interesting new question: Why do the results diverge and how can they be reconciled?
+Neither approach is inherently superior to the other; they should be viewed as problem-solving tools.
+When tackling a specific question, consider which tool best equips you to provide a satisfactory answer.
+Qualitative and quantitative methods each offer distinct advantages and drawbacks.
+For instance, qualitative methods may lack objectivity, reliability, validity, and generalizability to a broader population.
+Conversely, quantitative methods, while precise, often focus narrowly on a few variables, potentially missing the complexity of human behavior.

+Researchers frequently employ both qualitative and quantitative methods in what is known as [mixed-methods research] [@todd2004mixing].
+One way to merge these approaches is to use qualitative research for generating hypotheses and quantitative research for hypothesis testing.
+For instance, while a qualitative study might suggest that families dealing with an unexpected suicide struggle to understand why it occurred, a well-structured quantitative study could test this hypothesis by measuring these specific variables across a large sample.

+Another approach is called [triangulation], where both quantitative and qualitative methods are simultaneously applied to investigate the same overarching questions and compare their findings.
+When the results from both methods align and support a common conclusion, they reinforce and enhance each other.
+In cases where the results diverge, they prompt a compelling new question: Why do the findings differ, and how can they be reconciled?

 :::takeaways
 ##### KEY TAKEAWAYS {-}